 Remember: Always 'read' your dog after activity to see if they liked it!
 Even better is to watch them whilst being out and about...We'll do our best to provide regular videoed updates.

-and the cost for all this fun is :
+and the price for all this interactive fun is:

 "Dogs feel very strongly that they should always go with you in your car, in case the need should arise for them to bark violently at nothing right in your ear."